 But before you shrug your shoulders and turn away, would you please spare a few moments of your time and help me do something about it?

-Pass the word to just a few of your friends, and you'll be giving that child the chance to live until tomorrow.
+Pass the word to just a few of your friends, and you'll be giving that child the chance to eat today

 Please CLICK TO DONATE FREE FOOD - SAVE LIVES - it's free